stpope/Siren9C/README.md

 Portability

 The Smalltalk portion of Siren is 100% cross-platform, and the DLLCC external interfaces to sound file, MIDI, and sound streaming I/O use cross-platform libraries.
-There are a few places (Sound play command and aubio interfaces) that assume UNIX shell commands can be run form within Smalltalk; I'm not certain hiow these port to Windows.
+There are a few places (Sound play command and aubio interfaces) that assume UNIX shell commands can be run form within Smalltalk; I'm not certain how these port to Windows.

-The core of Siren is not dependent on the dialect of Smalltalk, and in fact, runs well in Squeak.
+The core of Siren is not dependent on the dialect of Smalltalk, and in fact, runs well in both Cuis and Squeak.
+The main development is moving to these platforms.
 The bulk of the interactive tools and GUIs are based on my own display list graphics framework, and are thus also portable.
-The actual integrated applications and GUIs in Siren 7.5 use VisualWorks-specific application model classes, though.
+The actual integrated applications and GUIs in Siren 9.0 use VisualWorks-specific application model classes, though (stay tuned).